shobrook/syntaxis/README.md

 ### Interpreting the Object Hierarchy

 Each node is an _object_ and an object can either be _callable_ (i.e. has `__call__` defined) or _non-callable_.
-Connections between nodes each have an _order_ –– a number which describes the relationship between a node and its parent.
+Links between nodes each have an _order_ –– a number which describes the relationship between a node and its parent.
 If a node is a 0th-order child of its parent object, then it's an attribute of that object.
-If it's a 1st-order child, then it's an attribute of the output of the parent object when it's called.
+If it's a 1st-order child, then it's an attribute of the output of the parent object when it's called, and so on.
 For example:

 ```python
 my_parent = module.my_obj